dengking/compiler-principle/docs/4-Syntax-Analysis/4.6-Introduction-to-LR-Parsing-Simple-LR/index.md

 # 4.6 Introduction to LR Parsing: Simple LR

-The most prevalent type of bottom-up parser to day is based on a concept called **LR(k )** parsing; the "L" is for left-to-right scanning of the input, the "R" for constructing a rightmost derivation in reverse, and the k for the number of input symbols of lookahead that are used in making parsing decisions.
+The most prevalent(流行的) type of **bottom-up parser** to day is based on a concept called **LR(k )** parsing; the "L" is for left-to-right scanning of the input, the "R" for constructing a rightmost derivation in reverse, and the k for the number of input symbols of lookahead that are used in making parsing decisions.
 The cases k = 0 or k = 1 are of practical interest, and we shall only consider LR parsers with $k \le 1$ here.
 When (k ) is omitted, k is assumed to be 1.

-This section introduces the basic concepts of LR parsing and the easiest method for constructing shift-reduce parsers, called "simple LR" (or SLR, for short).
-Some familiarity with the basic concepts is helpful even if the LR parser itself is constructed using an automatic parser generator.
+This section introduces the basic concepts of LR parsing and the easiest method for constructing **shift-reduce parsers**, called "**simple LR**" (or **SLR**, for short).
+Some familiarity with the basic concepts is helpful even if the LR parser itself is constructed using an **automatic parser generator**.
 We begin with "items" and "parser states;" the diagnostic output from an LR parser generator typically includes **parser states**, which can be used to isolate the sources of parsing conflicts.

 Section 4.7 introduces two, more complex methods canonical-LR and LALR that are used in the majority of LR parsers.